Flow data home

 However, no such plans are currently in place.

-However, because of National Records of Scotland decision to postpone census to 2022 due to the Covid-19 crisis,
+There are no UK-wide census data following the National Records of Scotland decision to postpone census to 2022 due to the Covid-19 crisis.

 Getting access to the data